-Comedian, playwright, novelist, TV personality and Patron of Humanists UK
+Comedian, playwright, novelist, and TV personality

 Sandi Toksvig is a well known writer, comedian and presenter.
 She was born in Copenhagen, grew up in the US where her father, a foreign correspondent, had moved for work, and was sent to an English boarding school (which she hated) at 14.
 She began her comedy career at Girton College, Cambridge, where she wrote and performed in the first all-woman Footlights show.
 She performed at the first night of The Comedy Store in Londonand was part of the famous improvisational comedy team, the Comedy Store Players.
 She has appeared in many television programmes including "Mock the Week", "QI" and "Have I Got News For You", and is a familiar voice on BBC Radio 4 where she chairs "The News Quiz", and until this year presented its travel programme "Excess Baggage".